 Follow the appropriate SOP for the instrument’s changeover or shutdown, and inform Core staff if anything is not working.
 The last user registered on the schedule for that day is responsible for shutting down the instrument.
 After every use, check the scheduler and see if there is anyone on after you.
 Failing to perform the System Changeover/Shutdown SOP is a Fine for Misuse of Equipment of at least one hour plus the cost per hour for the time the instrument was left on.
 (1) Self Analysis on LSRII/Fortessa/Calibur/CyTOF: Must follow system changeover/shutdown SOP after every use.
 (2) Self-Sorting on Aria: Must follow system changeover SOP if someone is sorting after you.
 If you are the last user of the day, you must perform the “Easy Shutdown” SOP.

-On all services, you have up to 24 hours before the scheduled event to modify or cancel without charge.
-You must contact Flow Core staff at email@example.com to edit or cancel after this time and your cancellation will be charged at 25% of the full reservation total.
+On all services, other than the CyTOF, you have up to 24 hours before the scheduled event to modify or cancel without charge.
+The CyTOF is up to 48 hours before the scheduled event to modify or cancel without charge.
+You must contact Flow Core staff at [email protected] to edit or cancel after this time and your cancellation will be charged at 25% of the full reservation total.
 Cancellations are tracked and will show up on your billing invoice.
 If you signed up for Self-Sorting on the Aria, and decide to cancel after the Aria Setup has already been performed, you will be billed for an hour of Self-Sorting, plus the 25% cancellation fee of the remainder of your time.
 No-shows will be billed based on their scheduled time.
 If you no-show frequently, we will contact your PI.
 If you signed up and find that you are the last person to run that day, but decide to cancel, please do the following three things: (1) Contact Flow Core staff.
 (2) Inform the person who was scheduled ahead of you that they are now the last user and they should go ahead and shut it down.
 (3) You can shut it down yourself.
 If you fail to do the above 3 items, you will be held responsible, your PI contacted to inform them of what has transpired, and you will be fined for failing to perform the System Changeover/Shutdown SOP.
 Failing to perform the System Changeover/Shutdown SOP is a Fine for Misuse of Equipment of at least one hour plus the cost per hour for the time the instrument was left on.

 The Flow Core is not responsible for your data on any of the instrument computers.
 Your data on the computer may be deleted at any time.
 Please backup your data after you are done running your samples.
 All computers are networked so you can connect to your lab’s server.
 UCSF now offers free Box accounts (under MyAccess) for all UCSF employees allowing online cloud storage.
 Flash drives and portable hard drives are also allowed.
 The Core staff can assist you with any of the above methods.
 If you are doing some sort of time course experiment or have a justifiable scientific reason for leaving your data on the computer, please contact us and let us know as we can accommodate your needs.